Copyright 2026 ArcTouch

 This constant change means that companies stubbornly committed to a long-term roadmap or even an overly complex project are much more likely to fail.

-At ArcTouch, lean app development typically begins with discovery, when we discuss and confirm what we know about a company’s business, industry and customers.
-With this baseline, we move into definition and begin to articulate a product overview, guiding principles, and target users.
+At ArcTouch, lean app development typically begins with discovery, when we discuss and confirm what we know about a company’s business, industry, and clients.
+With this baseline, we move to the definition and begin articulating a product overview, guiding principles, and target users.

 That product overview can have multiple features and benefits, but we eventually distill it down to a core MLP that everyone aligns around.
-It’s the app that will drive the most business value, with the minimum budget, developed to get to market fast so that we can quickly test our assumptions.
+It’s the app that will deliver the most business value with the minimum budget, developed to get to market fast so we can quickly test our assumptions.